kbroderick/fis-scraper/README.md

    ```

    TODO:
-      - add ability to ingest race results via scraping, add testing on methods that
-      actually save to DB
       - allow for CSV input of roster for eval
       - create per-athlete analysis (points, rank, and results over time)
       - create per-roster analysis (points, rank and result over time; particular   attention to delta in rank between selection and graduation)